soheilsec/Red-Team-Roadmap/English.md

 ## 11. Two open-source tools that are very useful for simulating tactics, techniques, and procedures (TTPs) in the context of MITRE ATT&CK are:
 Atomic Red Team: A library of simple, automatable tests that exercise the ATT&CK matrix.
 These tests are designed to validate detection capabilities of security solutions.
 Atomic Red Team tests can be executed with minimal dependencies and are compatible with most platforms. \
 Caldera: An automated adversary emulation system that performs post-compromise adversarial behavior within a Windows enterprise network.
-It generates an intrusion kill chain and produces artifacts that allow defenders to evaluate their security operations' capabilities to detect, respond to, and remediate the actions of an adversary. پ
+It generates an intrusion kill chain and produces artifacts that allow defenders to evaluate their security operations' capabilities to detect, respond to, and remediate the actions of an adversary. \
-# Commercial tools:

-  Cobalt strike \
-  Cymulate \
-  Brute ratel \
   [C2 Matrix](https://docs.google.com/spreadsheets/d/1b4mUxa6cDQuTV2BPC6aA-GR4zGZi0ooPYtBe4IgPsSc/edit?pli=1#gid=0)

 ## 12.Does the MITRE ATT&CK framework provide complete coverage?